barseghyanartur/fake.py/README.rst

 - For tips on ``PDF`` creation see `Creating PDF`_.
 - For tips on ``DOCX`` creation see `Creating DOCX`_.
 - For tips on images creation see `Creating images`_.
+- For various implementation examples, see the `Examples`_.
+- For CLI documentation, see the `CLI`_.
 - For guidelines on contributing check the `Contributor guidelines`_.
-- For various implementation examples, see the `Examples`_.

 Usage
 =====